groupserver/gs.group.messages.post.hide/README.rst

 Introduction
 ============

-This is the code for displaying posts that have been made to a group.
-It
+This product supports hiding posts that have been made to a group.
+It provides both the code that hides the post and the code that displays what appears in instead of a hidden post.
-provides:

-``hide_post.ajax``:
+* ``gs-group-messages-post-hide-action`` is the *viewlet* that provides the button that hides the post.
+* ``hide_post.ajax`` is the AJAX "page" that supplies the form that hides a post.
+* ``gs-group-messages-post-hide-hidden`` is the viewlet that is displayed when a post is hidden.
-  The AJAX-page that is used to hide a post.
+* ``hide-post-20110415.js`` is the JavaScript resource that supports hiding a post.

 Resources
 =========